findingnewcolor/Carter-Bassett-com/README.md

-# name-lastname.com
+# carterbassett.com
-Personal Website Template

-This is a personal website template built on nextjs.
+This is a personal website built on nextjs.

-If you find anything useful, feel free to copy.
-I really don't care.
+Credit to Nicholas Hellmers for creating the original template.